 These mud-hen ducks ran for their lives on the water or ducked under the surface to escape the perilous talons of an extremely wide-wingspan young female eagle.
 As I mentioned, this appears to be a young female by its size, color and whitening tail feathers.
 Females can get up to 9′ wingspans; this one has to be near 8′.
 Male will get up to 6′ wingspan.

 The brown coloring will wax blackish and in about five-years the tail and head will turn whitish.
 It was an awesome sight from our deck as the eagle oared, dove and would rest in a tree for several minutes to try all over again!
 We did not see it catch a duck!
 Roger

-Photos by Shirley; click to enlarge.
+Photos and video by Shirley Birr; click to enlarge.

 For all of Shirley’s eagle shots and video, see links below: